ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 ![how it works](/img/localizationProgramGuideline/localization-program.png)

-The **TownSquare Labs Localization Program** comprises several key components.
-This chapter will provide an overview of how the program operates, helping you understand its workings and how to use it effectively.
+The TownSquare Labs Localization Program comprises several key components.
+This chapter provides an overview of how the program operates, helping you understand its workings and how to use it effectively.

 Within this system, we integrate several applications to function seamlessly as a unified program:

 - **GitHub**: Hosts the documentation, synchronizes docs from the upstream repository, and syncs translations to specific branches.
 - **Crowdin**: Manages translation processes, including translating, proofreading, and setting language preferences.
 - **AI Systems**: Utilizes advanced AI to assist translators, ensuring smooth workflow.
-- **Customized Glossary**: Guides translators and ensures AI generates accurate translations based on the project’s context.
+- **Customized Glossary**: This glossary guides translators and ensures AI generates accurate translations based on the project’s context.
 Users can also upload their glossaries as needed.

 :::info
-This guide won't cover the entire process in detail, but it will highlight the key components that make the TownSquare Labs Localization Program unique.
+This guide won't cover the entire process but will highlight the key components that make the TownSquare Labs Localization Program unique.
 You can explore the program further on your own.
 :::

-## GitHub Synchronization for Documentation and Translations
+## GitHub synchronization for documentation and translations

 Our repository utilizes several branches for managing documentation and translations.
 Below is a detailed explanation of the purpose and function of each special branch:

-### Branches Overview
+### Branches overview

 - **`dev`**
   The `dev` branch runs GitHub Actions to handle synchronization tasks.
 You can find the workflow configurations in the [**`.github/workflows`**](https://github.com/TownSquareXYZ/ton-docs/tree/dev/.github/workflows) directory:

   - **`sync-fork.yml`**: This workflow synchronizes documentation from the upstream repository.
 It runs daily at 00:00.
-  - **`sync-translations.yml`**: This workflow synchronizes updated translations to the respective language branches for preview purposes on the corresponding language websites.
+  - **`sync-translations.yml`**: This workflow synchronizes updated translations to the respective language branches for preview purposes on the corresponding websites.

 - **`main`**
   This branch stays in sync with the upstream repository through GitHub Actions running on the `dev` branch.
-It is also used for updating certain codes that we intend to propose to the original repository.
+It is also used to update certain codes we intend to propose to the original repository.

 - **`l10n_main`**
   This branch includes all changes from the `main` branch and translations from Crowdin.
-All modifications in this branch are periodically committed to the upstream repository by using a new sub-branch named `l10n_main_[some data]`.
+All modifications in this branch are periodically committed to the upstream repository using a new sub-branch named `l10n_main_[some data]`.

 - **`l10n_feat` or `l10n_feat_[specific functions]`**
   This branch will include changes to code or documentation related to the translation system.
 Once all content is finalized, the changes in this branch will be merged into `l10_main`.